Practitioners Guide to Incorporating Greenhouse Gas Emissions into the Collaborative Decision-Making Process

-TRB’s second Strategic Highway Research Program (SHRP 2) S2-C09-RW-2: The Practitioner’s Guide to Incorporating Greenhouse Gas Emissions into the Collaborative Decision-Making Framework presents information on how greenhouse gas (GHG) emissions can be incorporated into transportation planning when using different types of collaborative decision-making approaches.
+TRB’s second Strategic Highway Research Program (SHRP 2) S2-C09-RW-2: Practitioners Guide to Incorporating Greenhouse Gas Emissions into the Collaborative Decision-Making Process presents information on how greenhouse gas (GHG) emissions can be incorporated into transportation planning when using different types of collaborative decision-making approaches.

-The report is available in electronic format only.
+The guide is available in electronic format only.

 A web-based technical framework, Integrating Greenhouse Gas into Transportation Planning